Category: New

 African grey on perch by window

-Pepperberg’s Lab: African Greys Get a Skyline View
+Pepperberg’s Lab: African Greys Get A Skyline View

 Dr. Pepperberg takes us inside her Harvard lab, where African grey parrots Griffin and Athena call home.
 We also get a look at their cushy temporary quarters on the building’s eighth floor, complete with a breathtaking view of the Boston skyline.
 The panoramic view comes with potential visual encounters with a pair of red-tailed hawks—see how the greys react.